Your contract during maternity leave

 University or NHS honorary contracts

-Doctors employed by a university will be subject to the maternity leave and shared parental leave scheme that is operated by their university.
-If there is no occupational scheme in place they would be entitled to the statutory provisions.
-Such doctors will not be covered by the NHS scheme even if they have an honorary NHS contract.
+Doctors employed by a university are subject to the maternity leave and shared parental leave scheme that is operated by their university and are not covered by the NHS scheme.
 There is usually a requirement to be employed for a minimum period of time before an employee is eligible for such employment-related benefits.
+However, the UK clinical academic training in medicine and dentistry: principles and obligations March 2018 | NIHR states that academic trainees should have automatic access to such benefits:

 A university contract, with or without an NHS honorary contract, does not count as continuous NHS service.
-However, where an employee has a university contract with an NHS honorary contract this period of employment will not constitute a break in service, (AL (GC) 6/83 maternity leave; honorary service).
-This means that on return to the NHS you would have the entitlements that you had when you left.
-However, it cannot be counted towards service for the purposes of further maternity or shared parental leave.
+However, where an employee has a university contract with an NHS honorary contract this period of employment will not constitute a break in NHS service, (AL (GC) 6/83 maternity leave; honorary service).
+This means that on return to the NHS you would have the entitlements that you had accrued when you left.
+However, the period of employment with a university cannot be counted towards service for the purposes of further maternity or shared parental leave.
+You may want to confirm the position with your prospective NHS employer.

-On return to the NHS after holding a university post without an honorary contract, doctors may find that because of an inadequate period of service they are not entitled either to the statutory benefits or those under the NHS scheme, their university post having broken their NHS service.
+On return to the NHS after holding a university post without an honorary contract, doctors may find that, because of an inadequate period of service, they are not entitled either to the statutory benefits or those under the NHS scheme, their university post having broken their NHS service.
 If you should have had an honorary contract but never received it then you may be able to argue that you should be treated as if you had.

 For doctors in training, any time spent outside of NHS employment in an Out of Programme (OOP) placement, approved by the Postgraduate Dean will not be regarded as a break in service, but will also not be counted as continuous service.